synw/django-instant/README.md

 * Handle the events in javascript client-side.

 :sunny: Just plug it on an existing Django instance: _it does not require any modification in your main stack_.

+Straightforward: no particular concepts to know, no learning curve: just push events and handle them client-side.

 Check the [documentation](http://django-instant.readthedocs.io/en/latest/) for the install instructions.